+Web Resources

 I have build JS script for Case Entity included:

 CheckManagerLogged() : Check if the logged in user is Admin/Manager then updating a field called is Manager?
 This allows my track who logged in and take decision on show/hide fields and buttons

-CallCustomPage(): Method to call Custom Page which decide the reason for Creating Follow-Up
+CallCustomPage(): Method to call Custom Page which decide the reason for Creating Follow-Up .

+Advanced Customizations

+Advanced Customizations include ribbon customizations, visibility rules, actions performed, site map changes, etc.